ceph/teuthology/docs/docker-compose/README.md

 Docker to set up all the containers for
 Postgres, Paddles, Pulpito, Beanstalk, and Teuthology.

-Currently, there are two modes of execution:
+Currently, it's possible to execute against two classes of test nodes:

 * [Using containerized test nodes](#containers)
   * Advantage: No need for a lab at all!